wagiro/BurpBounty/README.md

 * Add option to insert new headers in the requests.

+##  Changelog
+**1.2 20180607**
+ - Solved bug with payload space
+ - Add "Exclude HTTP Headers" feature
+ - Add "Only in HTTP Headers" feature

+**1.1 20180606**
+ - Some improvements for integrate with the BApps Store

+**1.0 20180531**
+ - First public release

 ### Contributions and feature requests are welcome!

 ### If you want that I upload your profile example video, send it to me and I upload in my youtube channel.